-We have audited the consolidated financial statements of ADS Maritime Holding Plc and its subsidiaries (the "Group"), and the separate financial statements of ADS Maritime Holding Plc (the "Company"), which are presented in pages 10 to 42 and comprise the consolidated statement of financial position and the parent company unconsolidated statement of financial position as at 31 December 2023, and the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows, and the parent company unconsolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated and parent company unconsolidated financial statements, including material accounting policy information.
+We have audited the consolidated financial statements of ADS Maritime Holding Plc and its subsidiaries (the "Group"), and the separate financial statements of ADS Maritime Holding Plc (the "Company"), which are presented in pages 10 to 42 and comprise the consolidated statement of financial position and the parent company unconsolidated statement of financial position as at 31 December 2024, and the consolidated statements of comprehensive income, changes in equity and cash flows, and the parent company unconsolidated statements of parent company unconsolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated and parent company unconsolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated and unconsolidated financial statements give a true and fair view of the financial position of the Group and the Company as at 31 December 2023, and of their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+In our opinion, the accompanying consolidated and unconsolidated financial statements give a true and fair view of the financial position of the Group and the Company as at 31 December 2024, and of their financial performance and their cash flows for the year then ended in accordance with IFRS Accounting Standards as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113.